ryscheng/paper-template/README.md

 $ make html
 ```

 Then open MS Word with the generated HTML document and run spell check.
-You'll have to translate all the changes back into your original `.tex` files.
+You'll have to manually translate all the changes back into your original `.tex` files.

 You can also view the HTML file in a browser by running the following and navigating to `http://localhost:8000`.
 ```bash